Many-body quantum catalysts for transforming between phases of matter: Many-body catalysts

 We define our notion of many-body catalysts as follows, \begin{definition}[Many-body catalysts] Given a pair of $G$-symmetric states $|\psi_0\rangle$ and $|\psi_1\rangle$, we say that a $G$-symmetric state $|a\rangle$ catalyzes the transformation $|\psi_0\rangle\mapsto|\psi_1\rangle$ if there exists a $G$-symmetric FDQC $\mathcal{V}$ such that,

 \end{definition}

-Observe that we only consider catalysts which are themselves symmetric such that the symmetry of the whole system is preserved.
+Observe that we only consider catalysts which are themselves symmetric such that the symmetry of the whole system is preserved. \diff{Furthermore, the dimensionality of the catalyst should match that of the system that is being catalyzed, i.e. the catalyst should be defined on a constant number of ancillary degrees of freedom per site $i$.
+If one allows higher dimensional catalysts, for example, then the pumping construction of Ref.~\cite{Tantivasadakarn2022pump} shows that even a symmetric product state can serve as a catalyst.}

 Here we considered only pure-state catalysts, but in Sec.~\ref{sec:mixed} will also allow mixed-state catalysts which are defined using a suitable generalization of Definition~\ref{def:catalyst}.
 Naturally, since the definition of many-body catalysts include the notion of an FDQC, it should only be applied in a scenario where the initial, final, and catalyst states can be defined on systems of increasing size, and the depth $D$ and range $r$ of the FDQC are both independent of system size.

 To understand this definition operationally, we imagine a resource theory-like scenario where local, symmetric interactions are easy to implement, but other kinds of interactions are hard.
 Consider the case where $|\psi_0\rangle = |\triv\rangle$, a trivial symmetric product state, and $|\psi_1\rangle$ belongs to a non-trivial SPT phase.
 Then it is ``hard'' to transform between the two states.
 However, in the presence of the catalyst $|a\rangle$, the transformation is ``easy'' since it can be implemented by a symmetric FDQC.
 Furthermore, the catalyst remains unchanged in the process.
 Therefore, one can imagine that, with ample supply of product states $|\triv\rangle$, SPT states can be continually ``pulled'' out of the catalyst.
 The goal of this paper is to characterize catalysts for SPT phases, construct examples, relate them to the physics of SPT order, and examine the applications to state preparation in quantum devices.